PeterKamphuis/pyROTMOD/docs/source/configuration.rst

   *list, optional, default = [0., None, 'KPC', 'inf_thin']*

   scale height and vertical mode of the optical disks.
-If 0. or vertical mode = None infinitely thin disks and sphrical bulges are assumed. vertical mode options are  ['exp', 'sech-sq','sech', 'constant', 'lorentzian'].
+If an 'inf_thin' disk is specified it is assumed that the input is in the galaxy plane and that no deprojection is required to go from the surface brightness profile to the in plane density profile.
+If 0. or None but a density mode is provided the value is set to 0.001 to avoid infinity in the calculations.
+However, deprojections are performed. vertical mode options are  ['exp', 'sech-sq','sech', 'constant', 'lorentzian'].
 Anything in a galfit file supersedes this input.

 **truncation_radius**: